iulianraduat/input-material-ui/README.md

 ## Example

-The base component which allows to create read-only or creatable select components for selecting only one or more values:
+The base component which allows to create an input with a visible or masked input:

 ```js
 import * as React from "react";